CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 .. index:: pair: string; methods

-Below are listed the string methods which both 8-bit strings and Unicode objects support.
+String objects support the methods listed below.
 In addition, Python's strings support the sequence type methods described in the :ref:`typesseq` section.
-To output formatted strings use template strings or the ``%`` operator described in the :ref:`string-formatting` section.
+To output formatted strings, see the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.

 .. method:: str.capitalize()

    Return a copy of the string with only its first character capitalized.

-   For 8-bit strings, this method is locale-dependent.

 .. method:: str.center(width[, fillchar])

    Return centered in a string of length *width*.
 Padding is done using the specified *fillchar* (default is a space).

-   .. versionchanged:: 2.4
-      Support for the *fillchar* argument.

 .. method:: str.count(sub[, start[, end]])